-Connecting USB Audio Interfaces, MIDI Controllers, and Keyboards to the iPad
+Connecting USB Audio Interfaces, MIDI Controllers, and Keyboards to an iPad or iOS device

 You can connect any class compliant USB audio interface or MIDI controller or keyboard to your iPad.
 This article shows you what you can connect and how, and also includes some tips to ensure success with the Apple Camera iPad Connection Kit.